-Key Differences: Design, Cost & Efficiency
+Key Differences in Solar Panels: Design, Cost & Efficiency

 When comparing solar panels, the purchase decision is often based on appearance, cost and efficiency.
 While all types of solar panels perform the same function, there are important differences between them in these three areas:

-How Different Types of Solar Panels Look
+How Different Types of Panels Look

-- Monocrystalline solar panels have black cells with cropped corners, and most panels have 60 or 72 silicon solar cells.
+- Monocrystalline solar panels have black cells with cropped corners, and most have 60 or 72 silicon solar cells.
 The latest designs use 120 or 144 half-cells that boost efficiency, but panel dimensions are roughly the same.

 - Polycrystalline solar panels have blue cells with sharp corners.
 Like mono panels, they are normally available with 60 or 72 cells (or 120 or 144 half-cells in newer models).

 The specific price of a home solar system will depend on the panel brand and model, as well as local labor costs.
 Also keep in mind that your total installed cost of solar will include components like the inverter, racking, wiring and circuit breakers.
-However, the cost of solar panels themselves can be ranked as follows:
+The cost of solar panels themselves can be ranked as follows:

 - Monocrystalline: Highest price

 - Thin film: Lowest price

 This is the general pricing trend you can expect, but there may be exceptions.